arahangua/FDDC/README.md

 ```
 python -u adex_model_script.py --sim_time 1200 --N 2000 --a 13 --b 24 --instance 0
 ```
-* sim_time : simulation length in seconds
+* sim_time : simulation length in seconds (s)
 * N : number of neurons to be simulated (at the moment, excitatory - inhibitory ratio is fixed.
 80% vs 20%)
-* a : adaptation parameter ()
+* a : adaptation parameter (nS)
-* b : adaptation parameter ()
+* b : adaptation parameter (pA)
-* instance : alias of the simulation in case we want to replicate multiple simulations with the same parameter set.
+* instance : integer alias of the simulation in case we want to replicate multiple simulations with the same parameter set.

 - **make sure to set 'root_dir' variable in the script correctly before running simulations.**